bit-hack/cpu-16/README.md

 CPU-16 is a fake 16 bit processor written as part of my desire to better learn assembly language, CPU design, and VM design.
 Since CPU-16 is not a real architecture I was able to make the instruction set as simple to learn as possible.
 A RISC load/store architecture is followed, so allowing memory to be accessed only via specific instructions.
-This processor also follows a Von-Neumann architecture; with program instructions occupying the same memory as the working data of a program.
+This processor also follows a Von-Neumann architecture; with program instructions occupy the same memory as the working data of a program.

 ## status